Fort Saint Elmo: Great Siege of 1565

-In 1565, the Ottomans invaded Malta once again with much more force than in 1551, in the Great Siege of Malta.
-Fort Saint Elmo was the scene of some of the most intense fighting of this siege, and it withstood massive bombardment from Turkish cannon deployed on Mount Sciberras that overlooked the fort and from batteries on the north arm of Marsamextt Harbour, the present site of Fort Tigné.
+In 1565, in the Great Siege of Malta, the Ottomans invaded Malta once again with much more force than in 1551.
+Fort Saint Elmo was the scene of some of the most intense fighting of this siege, and it held out for nearly a month, withstanding massive bombardment from Turkish cannon deployed on Mount Sciberras that overlooked the fort and from batteries on the north arm of Marsamextt Harbour, the present site of Fort Tigné.
 The initial garrison of the fort was around one hundred and fifty knights and six hundred soldiers, the majority of whom were Spanish, and sixty armed galley slaves.
 The garrison could be reinforced by boat from the forts across the Grand Harbour at Birgu and Senglea.

 During the bombardment of the fort, a cannon misfired and hit the top of its parapet, sending shards in all directions.
 Debris from the impact killed the gunner and mortally injured the corsair and Ottoman admiral Dragut, one of the most competent of the Ottoman commanders.
 The fort withstood the siege for 28 days, falling to the Turks on 23 June 1565.
 None of the defending knights survived, and only nine of the Maltese defenders survived by swimming across to Fort St. Angelo on the other side of the Grand Harbour after Fort St Elmo fell.
 The long siege bought much needed time for the preparation of the other two fortresses and the arrival of reinforcements from Spain.